-The research had been supported by the Lincoln Institute of Land Policy, the University of Wisconsin Center for European Studies, and the University of Wisconsin Center for German and European Studies and a spring 2006 individual residency from the Rockefeller Foundation Bellagio (Italy) Study Center.
-A working paper based on the research is available from the Lincoln Institute.
-Current plans are for the submittal of a revised manuscript (following additional research) for publication as a book in 2008.
+The project builds on research that has been supported by the Lincoln Institute of Land Policy, the University of Wisconsin Center for European Studies, the University of Wisconsin Center for German and European Studies, the University of Wisconsin Women in Science and Engineering Leadership Institute, an individual residency from the Rockefeller Foundation Bellagio (Italy) Study Center, and two periods of sabbatical research.

 Graduate Student Exchange in Land Use and Environmental Management

 Together with Profs.
-Caitilyn Allen (Plant Pathology) and Don Waller (Botany), I am co-director of a multi-year exchange opportunity for graduate students across campus in the areas of land use, conservation biology, and environmental management.
-The exchange is funded by the French American Cultural Exchange Foundation for French-American Academic Partnerships, and the U.S. National Science Foundation, and is managed under the sponsorship of the UW Dean of International Studies.
+Caitilyn Allen (Plant Pathology) and Don Waller (Botany), I co-direct a multi-year exchange opportunity for graduate students across campus in the areas of land use, conservation biology, and environmental management.
+The exchange has been funded by the French American Cultural Exchange Foundation for French-American Academic Partnerships, and the U.S. National Science Foundation, and is managed under the sponsorship of the UW Dean of International Studies.
 The exchange opportunity provides for 5 +/- students per year to go to France in the spring semester to take classes or undertake research (and a similar number of French students to come to UW).
-To date, the primary partner institution in France is AGRO-M, one of “ecole supérieure” for agriculture, located in Montpellier in the south of France.
-The exchange began in spring 2006 and will continue at least through the 2008-2009 academic year.
+To date, the primary partner institution in France is Sup-AgroGRO, an “ecole supérieure” for agriculture, located in Montpellier in the south of France.
+The exchange began in spring 2006 and continues, though now with funding to assist in student travel or with stipends.

 European Innovations in Urban and Environmental Management: A Seminar Series

-Under seed funds from the University of Wisconsin Center for European Studies I will be organizing and coordinating a multi-year seminar series on European innovations in urban and environmental management.
+Under seed funds from the University of Wisconsin Center for European Studies I organized and coordinated a multi-year seminar series on European innovations in urban and environmental management.
 Europe is in a period of tremendous change with regard to urban and environmental management.
 The long-standing paradigm of command and control, which provided a strong role for the central state, has been challenged both theoretically and practically.
 Theorists and practitioners across the political spectrum are actively exploring alternatives – some of which provide stronger roles for markets mechanisms (such as through tradeable discharge permits to manage air and water pollution, or transferable development rights to manage urban growth), some of which look to non-governmental organizations to undertake roles traditionally reserved to governments (such as the management of public spaces like parks).
 At the same time, the European Union is articulating an integrated spatial framework for urban growth and environmental management.
-This series will examine the specific innovations being explored within individual countries and across Europe.
-Invited speakers will be scholars, professionals and activists engaged in the promotion and assessment of these innovations, individuals who study and care about the physical and social qualities of urban and environmental spaces.
-One of the goals for the series is to create a dialogue about the lessons to be learned from Europe for the engagement of similar problems in the U.S.
+This series examined the specific innovations being explored within individual countries and across Europe.
+Invited speakers included scholars, professionals and activists engaged in the promotion and assessment of these innovations

 This seminar course examines the theory and practice of Green Politics in several ways.
 One focus is the experience of the formal Green Parties in western Europe.
 Here the Green political movement has been most fully developed, and in the 1980s and 1990s was globally recognized for their electoral and media successes in engaging a broad range of environmental issues.
 A second focus concentrates on a review and assessment of aspects of western European approaches to land and environmental policy, focusing, for example, on the management (containment) of urban sprawl, by examining both country and cross-European strategies.
 The overall purpose of the seminar is to draw lessons for the engagement of similar issues in the U.S.

 The introductory master’s course to the profession and practice of urban and regional planning, with a focus on U.S. planning.
 The roles and styles of planners and their relationships to the political process, citizens and private sector clients is one theme of the class.
 The institutional and governmental contexts in which planners work and issues planners deal with in practice are examined – with an emphasis on the practice of planning at the local government level.
 An examination of the history of planning and a consideration of more recent ideas, movements and trends that shape contemporary planning practice.
-Faculty lectures and class discussions are supplemented with guest speakers from the URPL and UW faculty and professionals and activists from the community.
+Faculty lectures and class discussions are supplemented with guest speakers most of whom are URPL alumni.

 3 credits; Fall Semester